City of Tshwane Metropolitan Municipality: Politics

 The municipal council consists of 214 members elected by mixed-member proportional representation.
 107 are elected by first-past-the-post voting in 107 wards, while the remaining 107 are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021, no party won a majority of seats on the council.

 The following table shows the results of the 2021 election.

 The Executive

-On 23 November 2021, Randall Williams (DA) was re-elected as executive mayor of the City of Tshwane.
-Murunwa Makwarela (COPE) was elected unopposed as the new City of Tshwane Speaker of Council on 20 January 2022.
-The City is currently led by a majority coalition (109 seats) consisting of the Democratic Alliance, ActionSA, Freedom Front Plus, Congress of the People, Inkatha Freedom Party and African Christian Democratic Party.
-Williams resigned in February 2023.
+The political head of the municipality is the executive mayor.
+As of October 2024, Nasiphi Moya of ActionSA serves as mayor.
+The mayor appoints a mayoral committee to assist with him/her with the functioning of the municipality.

 Services

 Water and sanitation

 As of 2016, City of Tshwane receives 72% of its bulk water from Rand Water, which utilizes the Integrated Vaal River System.
 The remaining 28% of Tshwane's water is sourced from its own treatment plants and boreholes.
 Water restrictions are implemented during drought, heat waves or other seasonal changes.